Tropical Storm Eta floods South Florida, could make second landfall late week

 The workweek began with flash-flood warnings in Miami-Dade and Broward counties, where persistent bands of torrential tropical downpours were continuing to soak an area already dealing with significant flooding.
 Doppler radar estimates a swath of more than a foot fell since late Saturday, with reports of up to 16.1 inches in Miramar, northwest of Miami, as of 9 a.m.
 Monday; up to five inches had fallen in just four hours’ time.

 Roadways became rivers in Fort Lauderdale, with reports of water entering homes and parking garages inundated.
-There were 15.82 inches was reported near Interstate 75 in extreme southern Broward County near Miramar, with 14.75 inches falling in Pembroke Pines southwest of Fort Lauderdale through early Monday morning.
+There were 15.82 inches reported near Interstate 75 in extreme southern Broward County near Miramar, with 14.75 inches falling in Pembroke Pines southwest of Fort Lauderdale through early Monday.

 Doppler radar revealed the heaviest bands of rain pivoting away from southeast Florida as Eta’s circulation meandered west on Monday morning, but intermittent tropical downpours and squalls are likely through at least Tuesday in the Miami to Palm Beach corridor.
-Another 2 to 4 inches of rain can’t be ruled out in some spots, with storm total rainfall closing in on a foot and a half when all is said and done.
+Another two to four inches of rain can’t be ruled out in some spots, with storm total rainfall closing in on a foot and a half when all is said and done.

 Strong winds and surge continue to buffet South Florida

 Though Eta’s circulation is pulling west with diminishing winds and rain in South Florida, strong gusty winds were ongoing in the Sunshine State.
 Gusts over 30 mph continued Monday morning in Miami, with gusts topping 45 mph reported at the airport overnight.
 Fort Lauderdale was gusting to near 40 mph around 9 a.m.
-Monday, with tropical storm-force winds in the heavier rain bands.
+Monday, with tropical-storm-force winds in the heavier rain bands.

 Sustained winds of 52 mph gusting to 63 mph were observed Sunday night in the Florida Keys, while a weather station in Key West measured a gust of 53 mph.